GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv2/a11y/index.md

 ---

 {% Aside 'warning' %}
-You're looking at the deprecated Manifest V2 version of Accessibility (a11y).
-For the latest version go to [Manifest V3 - Accessibility (a11y)](docs/extensions/mv3/a11y).
+You're viewing the deprecated Manifest V2 version of this article.
+See [Manifest V3 - Accessibility (a11y)](docs/extensions/mv3/a11y) for the MV3 equivalent.

 The Chrome Web Store no longer accepts Manifest V2 extensions.
 See the [Manifest V3 Migration guide](/docs/extensions/migrating) to learn how to migrate to Manifest V3.
 {% endAside %}